Annna-sys/LEIA-ME/README.md

 <br/>

-- 🔭 Studying Computer Science at CEUB, with a focus on programação Front-end.
+- 🔭 Studying Information Systems Analysis and Development at UniRios, with a focus on programação Front-end.
 - 🌱 Currently learning and improving my skills in Java.
 - 🚀 Always looking to challenge myself to go further!